-1. The DC Brake function may be enabled by setting the stop mode (CFN15) to DC Brake.

-2. Once this function is enabled, a relay output configuration ( $I/O \ 10 - 15$ ) must be used to control the DC brake contactor or 7th SCR gate drive card during braking.
-It is recommended to use Relay R3 - ( $I/O \ 12$ ) because it is a higher rated relay. ₩ NOTE: Standard duty braking - For load inertia's less than 6 x motor inertia.
-NOTE: Heavy duty braking - For NEMA MG1 parts 12 and 20 maximum load inertia's.
-NOTE: When DC injection braking is utilized, discretion must be used when setting up the DC Brake Level.
+- 1. The DC Brake function may be enabled by setting the stop mode (CFN15) to DC Brake. - 2.
+Once this function is enabled, a relay output configuration (I/O 10 15) must be used to control the DC brake contactor or 7th SCR gate drive card during braking.
+It is recommended to use Relay R3 (I/O12) because it is a higher rated relay.

+₩ NOTE: Standard duty braking

+- For load inertia's less than 6 x motor inertia.

+₩ NOTE: Heavy duty braking

+- For NEMA MG1 parts 12 and 20 maximum load inertia's.

+% NOTE: When DC injection braking is utilized, discretion must be used when setting up the DC Brake Level.
 Motor heating during DC braking is similar to motor heating during starting.
 Even though the Motor OL is active (if not set to "Off") during DC injection braking, excessive motor heating could still result if the load inertia is large or the brake level is set too high.
 Caution must be used to assure that the motor has the thermal capacity to handle braking the desired load in the desired period of time without excessive heating.

-NOTE: Consult motor manufacturer for high inertia applications.
-X NOTE: Not to be used as an emergency stop.
-When motor braking is required even during a power outag an electro mechanical brake must be used.
-See Also Stop Mode parameter (CFN15) on page 85.
-DC Brake Time parameter (CFN21) on page 89.
-DC Brake Delay parameter (CFN22) on page 89.
-Controlled Fault Stop Enable parameter (PFN25) on page 103.
-Digital Input parameters (I/O 01 - 08) on page 111.
-Theory of Operation section 7.1, Solid State Motor Overload Protection, on page 138.
-Theory of Operation section 7.5.1, DC Injection Braking Control, on page 160.
-DC Brake Time CFN 21 LCD Display CFN: Brake Time 21 Ssec Range 1 - 180 Seconds (Default 5) Description When the Stop Mode (CFN15) is set to "DC brake", the DC Brake Time parameter sets the time that DC current is applied to the motor.
+₩ NOTE: Consult motor manufacturer for high inertia applications.

+₩ NOTE: Not to be used as an emergency stop.
+When motor braking is required even during a power outage an electro mechanical brake must be used.

+DC Brake Time parameter (CFN21) on page 90.

+DC Brake Delay parameter (CFN22) on page 91.

+Digital Input parameters (I/O 01 - 08) on page 112.

+Theory of Operation section 7.1, Solid State Motor Overload Protection, on page 140.

+Theory of Operation section 7.5.1, DC Injection Braking Control, on page 162.

+DC Brake Time

+CFN: Brake Time 21 Ssec

+When the Stop Mode (CFN15) is set to "DC brake", the DC Brake Time parameter sets the time that DC current is applied to the motor.
 The required brake time is determined by the combination of the system inertia, system friction, and the desired braking level.
 If the motor is still rotating faster than desired at the end of the brake time increase the brake time if possible.
 If the motor stops before the desired brake time has expired decrease the brake time to minimize unnecessary motor heating.

-See Also Motor Running Overload Class parameter (QST03) on page 73.
-Stop Mode parameter (CFN15) on page 85.
-DC Brake Level parameter (CFN20) on page 88.
-DC Brake Delay parameter (CFN22) on page 89.
-Controlled Fault Stop Enable parameter (PFN25) on page 103.
-Theory of Operation section 7.5.9, DC Injection Braking Control, on page 164.
+Motor Running Overload Class parameter (QST03) on page 73.

+DC Brake Level parameter (CFN20) on page 89.

+DC Brake Delay parameter (CFN22) on page 91.

+Theory of Operation section 7.5.9, DC Injection Braking Control, on page 166.